600 Hours Per Year

 600 hours averages to approximately 11.5 per week, but the bulk of this average is actually concentrated over a number of weekends throughout the year along with one full week in the summer.
 This means that the Facilitator will spend minimal time in the office during the week, with the exception of some team building, supervision, and supporting the Youth Engagement Coordinator occasionally with shared administrative tasks.”

-The Children and Families Program Facilitator is responsible for creating space for experiencing the movement of Spirit within and among the community of k-5th graders.
-The Facilitator stewards the sense of community and meaningful relationships among Quaker children, their parents and their families.
+The Middle School Friends Program Facilitator is responsible for creating space for experiencing the movement of Spirit within and among the community of 6-8th graders.
+The Facilitator stewards the sense of community and meaningful relationships among middle school age Quakers, their parents and their families.
 The facilitator supports their integration into the life of the wider Yearly Meeting.

-1. In partnership with the Youth Engagement Coordinator, plans and implements the program and logistics for gatherings that encourage and support the spiritual and personal growth of children.
+1. In partnership with the Youth Engagement Coordinator, plans and implements the program and logistics for gatherings that encourage and support the spiritual and personal growth of Middle School Friends.

 2. Nurtures and empowers spiritual grounding and full capacities of youth involved in the program, individually and corporately, through the structure of the program and by supporting their involvement in the larger PYM community.

 3. Works closely with the Youth Engagement Coordinator and other Youth Program Facilitators to ensure a mutual support and flow between the respective programs.